thinkSRS/srsgui/docs/create-task.rst

 The main application and the running task are separate threads, and the main application responds only to the callbacks from the task.
+Following are convenience methods for callbacks and related ones in the :class:`Task <srsgui.task.task.Task>` class.

 For text output,
-    - :meth:`write_text <srsgui.task.task.Task.write_text>` is the base method for Task to use :meth:`callbacks.text_available <srsgui.task.callbacks.text_available>` callback.
+    - :meth:`write_text <srsgui.task.task.Task.write_text>` is the base method for Task to use :meth:`callbacks.text_available <srsgui.task.callbacks.Callbacks.text_available>` callback.
     - :meth:`display_device_info <srsgui.task.task.Task.display_device_info>`
     - :meth:`display_result <srsgui.task.task.Task.display_result>`
     - :meth:`update_status <srsgui.task.task.Task.update_status>`